openstack/neutron-specs/specs/stein/network-segment-range-management.rst

 * ML2 plugin, plugin manager and type drivers will need to be refined and added with several new methods correspondingly in order to support this feature.

-* The existing ML2 configuration will populate the proposed network_segment_ranges as a shared range.
-When this extension is loaded, a change is expected in the processing of the ML2 configuration.
+* When this extension is loaded, the Neutron server will populate the proposed network_segment_ranges DB table with the ranges defined within the existing ML2 configuration as `default` and `shared` ranges.
+These `default` ranges are read-only and an administrator can make per-tenant segment range assignment based on this information.
+When a Neutron server starts/restarts, the `default` segment ranges will be reloaded and be visible to all servers.
+  Interactions from the REST APIs will always operate based on the segment ranges defined within the database.

 * Validation work is needed for quite a few cases, including but not limited
   to: